Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Conclusions

 \section{Conclusions}

-We showed that Dreamer, a model-based deep RL algorithm, performs significantly better in driving autonomous race cars in complex tracks compared to advanced model-free agents.
-We empirically show that increasing an agent's imagination horizon accounts for this discrepancy.
-We showed how observation models affect generalization and domain adaptation of learned policies, and that Dreamer agents can enable robust autonomy in real-world settings.\footnote[2]{All code, data and appendix are available at: \url{https://github.com/CPS-TUWien/racing_dreamer}} \footnote[3]{All Experimental logs are archived at: \mydoi{10.5281/zenodo.4588599}}
+We show that Dreamer, a model-based deep RL algorithm, outperforms several other model-free RL algorithms in simulation.
+Furthermore, we empirically demonstrate that Dreamer is able to successfully transfer the policy that it learned in simulation to a real-world test environment without the use of explicit domain randomization techniques.
+Ultimately, we show how observation models and model horizon affect generalization and domain adaptation of learned policies and that model-based agents can enable robust autonomy in real-world settings.

+\textbf{Why Dreamer?} Dreamer is a comparably sample-efficient, high-performance deep RL algorithm.
+Its learned state space model can not only be used for policy learning, but also for trajectory planning approaches~\cite{hafner2019learning}.

+\textbf{How does the sim2real gap influence Dreamer's performance?} The discrepancy between simulation and reality is and remains one of the main challenges in RL.
+However, Dreamer's latent state-space model is robust enough to transfer the learned policy to the real world.
+This result is key for the deployment of RL algorithms in the real world.

+\textbf{What are the limitations of this approach?} We observed that our learned policies often resemble bang-bang control \cite{seyde2021bang}, which is often not desirable in real-world robotics applications.
+To avoid this, the objective function of the learning problem has to be carefully designed.
+Our experiments mitigated its emergence by regularizing the original actor's loss with action penalties to discourage sharp changes between extreme values.
+This method relaxed the bang-bang behavior observed in the obtained policies.
+Furthermore, the lack of structure in the latent space of the world model makes it hard to interpret and is subject to ongoing research.
+All code, data and appendix are available at: \url{https://github.com/CPS-TUWien/racing_dreamer}.